arif-banai/EasyPool/README.md

 A hikari.properties file can be passed to the HikariDataSource created by setting the Java System Property "hikari.configurationFile" to the path of the properties file.

+This must be done before creating the HikariConfig.

 ```java
 /*
  Set location of hikari properties file to System property